Northern bobwhite: Feeding

 In the wild the northern bobwhite feeds on a variety of weed and grass seeds, as well as insects.
 These are generally collected on the ground or from low foliage.
 Birds in the aviary are easily catered for with a commercial small seed mix (finch, budgerigar, or small parrot mix) when supplemented with greenfeed.
 Live food is not usually necessary for breeding, but will be ravenously accepted.
 High protein foods such as chicken grower crumble are more convenient to supply and will be useful for the stimulation of breeding birds.
 Extra calcium is required, especially by laying hens; it can be supplied in the form of shell grit, or cuttlefish bone.

 Breeding

 If a nesting site and privacy are not provided, hens will lay anywhere within an open aviary.
 Hens that do this may, in a season, lay upwards of 80 eggs, which can be taken for artificial incubation and the chicks hand-raised.
 Hens with nesting cover that do make a nest (on the ground) will build up 8–25 eggs in a clutch, with eggs being laid daily.

 Mutations and hybrids

 Some captive bobwhite hybrids recorded are between blue quail (scaled quail), Gambel's quail, California quail, and mountain quail.
-It has long been suggested that there are Japanese quail hybrids being bred commercially; however, there is a distinct lack of photographic proof to substantiate this.
-Inter-subspecific hybrids have been common.

-Several mutations have long been established, including Californian Jumbo, Wisconsin Jumbo, Northern Giant, Albino, Snowflake, Blonde, Fawn, Barred, Silver, and Red.